- Reviewed: 29 October 2024, 12:16 NZDT

 Although crime levels in Japan are low, petty crime such as pickpocketing and bag snatching does occur from time to time.

-There have been reports of foreigners being targeted in Tokyo’s entertainment districts of Roppongi, Kabuki-cho, Shibuya and Ikebukuro for drink spiking, excessive charges, credit card identity theft, and robbery.
+There have been reports of foreigners being targeted in Tokyo’s entertainment districts of Roppongi, Shinjuku, Shibuya and Ikebukuro for drink spiking, excessive charges, credit card identity theft, robbery and sexual assault.
 Extra care should be taken to ensure your drink is never left unattended.
 We recommend against accepting drinks from strangers or recent acquaintances.

 Inappropriate physical touching may occur on busy trains and subways.
 If this happens to you, the police advise that you shout at the perpetrator, attract attention from other passengers and call the train staff.
 There are women-only passenger cars which operate during rush hour or throughout the day on some subway and train lines.